cervoise/blog/certifications/SLAE/Exo1bis-Bind_Shell_IPv6.md

 $ for elmt in $(locate socket.h); do grep AF_INET6 $elmt; done
 #define AF_INET6	10	/* IP version 6			*/
 ```
-In IPv4 previous shellcode 0x2 will be replace by 0xa:
+In IPv4 previous shellcode 0x2 will be replaced by 0xa:

 ```
 push word 0xa ;previously push word bx